-Within Accenture, we encourage Employee Resource Groups (ERGs) that enable our people to strengthen their networks, grow their skills, and give back to the community.
+Within Accenture, we encourage Employee Resource Groups (ERGs) that enable our people to strengthen their networks, grow their skills and give back to the community.

-With thousands of ERGs in 120 offices around the world, we bring together individuals with common needs or interests ranging from ethnicity, gender and sexual orientation, gender identity or expression to faith or religion, ability and career paths, and more.
+With hundreds of ERGs in 120 offices around the world, we bring together individuals with common needs or interests ranging from ethnicity, gender and sexual orientation, gender identity or expression to faith or religion, ability and career paths, and more.

 ERGs vary by location, but all aim to:

 Support recruitment and retention

 Support nonprofit organizations